openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodEros.rst

 * Because of both safety and security concerns, `pod activation <../Configuration/OmnipodEros.html#activating-a-pod>`_ and `deactivation <../Configuration/OmnipodEros.html#deactivating-a-pod>`_ has to be done at a range closer (~50 cm away or less) than other operations such as giving a bolus, setting a TBR or simply refreshing the pod status.
 * Due to the nature of the signal transmission from the RileyLink antenna it is NOT recommended to place the pod directly on top of the RileyLink.
 * The image below shows the optimal way to position the RileyLink during pod activation and deactivation procedures.
-* The pod may activate in other positions but you will have the most success using the position in the image below.
+* The pod may activate in other positions, but you will have the most success using the position in the image below.
 * Note:  If after positioning the pod and RileyLink optimally communication fails, this may be due to a low battery which decreases the transmission range of the RileyLink antenna.
-To avoid this issue make sure the RileyLink is properly charged or connected directly to a charging cable during this process.
+To avoid this issue, make sure the RileyLink is properly charged or connected directly to a charging cable during this process.

    .. image:: ../images/Omnipod_RLDistance.png
      :alt: Positioning of RileyLink and pod